Underspecification in Language Modeling Tasks: A Causality-Informed Study of Gendered Pronoun Resolution: Introduction

-\textbf{The gendered pronoun resolution task} will serve as a case study for the rest of this paper, primarily for two reasons: 1) it is a well-defined problem with many recent advances~\citep{gender-inclusive-coref, websterGenderCorr20-coref} and yet remains a challenging task for modern LLMs~\citep{GPT3, InstructGPT, Not-Causal-NLP-bias, Flan-T5}, and 2) it already served as an evaluation task in GPT-family papers \citet{GPT3, InstructGPT}.
+\textbf{The gendered pronoun resolution task} will serve as a case study for the rest of this paper, as it is 1) a well-defined problem with recent advances~\citep{gender-inclusive-coref, websterGenderCorr20-coref} and yet remains a challenge for modern LLMs~\citep{Not-Causal-NLP-bias, Flan-T5}, and 2) it has already served as an evaluation task in GPT-family papers \citet{GPT3, InstructGPT}.
 We provide examples of extending our methods to other natural language generation tasks at \url{https://github.com/2dot71mily/uspec}.